 As we seek to increase the adoption of our products by enterprises, including products like Flex, which is primarily aimed at complex contact center implementations at larger companies, we expect to incur higher costs and longer sales cycles.
 In the enterprise market segment, the decision to adopt our products may require the approval of multiple technical and business decision makers, including legal, security, compliance, procurement, operations and IT.
-In addition, while enterprise customers may quickly deploy our products on a limited basis, before they will commit to deploying our products at scale, they often require extensive education about our products and significant customer support time, engage in protracted pricing negotiations and seek to secure readily available development resources.
+In addition, while enterprise customers may quickly deploy our products on a limited basis, before they will commit to deploying our products at scale, they often require extensive education about our products and significant customer support time, engage in protracted pricing negotiations, which may not address changing inflationary pressure, and seek to secure readily available development resources.
 In addition, sales cycles for enterprises are inherently more complex and less predictable than the sales through our self-service model, and some enterprise customers may not use our products enough to generate revenue that justifies the cost to obtain such customers.
 In addition, these complex and resource intensive sales efforts could place additional strain on our product and engineering resources.
 Further, enterprises, including some of our customers, may choose to develop their own solutions that do not include our products.
-They also may demand reductions in pricing as their usage of our products increases, which could have an adverse impact on our gross margin.
+They also may demand reductions in pricing as their usage of our products increases, notwithstanding increased costs incurred by us to provide such products, which could have an adverse impact on our gross margin.
 As a result of our limited experience selling and marketing to enterprises, our efforts to sell to these potential customers may not be successful.
 If we are unable to increase the revenue that we derive from enterprises, then our business, results of operations and financial condition may be adversely affected.